philipswan/TetheredRing/textures/ReadMe.txt

-Run the command below to sync textures: npm run dev-sync
+Run the command below from the main TetheredRing folder to sync textures: npm run dev-sync